j3rrywan9/scala-notes/sbt_reference_manual.md

 Tasks are operations such as `compile` or `package`.
 They may return `Unit`, or they may return a value related to the task, for example `package` is a `TaskKey[File]` and its value is the jar file it creates.

+Each time you start a task execution, for example by typing `compile` at the interactive sbt prompt, sbt will re-run any tasks involved exactly once.

 #### Define tasks and settings

 Using `:=`, you can assign a value to a setting and a computation to a task.